Regression Equilibrium in Electricity Markets: Numerical Experiments

 \subsection{Data and Settings}

 The wind power data is taken from \cite{Dataset} and includes $2\sfrac{1}{2}$ years of readings.
-The readings are taken every 10 minutes and include the active power output and corresponding features, among which the wind speed, wind direction, and blade pitch angle are selected for forecasting. $5,000$ and $10,000$ readings are sampled for training and testing, respectively, at random.
-We train a linear kernel regression with a Gaussian kernel $\varphi(x)=\text{exp}(-\varsigma\norm{\mu-x}{2}^{2})$, where $\varsigma={0.3,0.03,0.7}$ are scale parameters for the three features respectively, and $\mu$ is the center point.
-For each feature transformation, we use ten Gaussian kernels, positioned at even intervals in the corresponding feature domain; e.g., for wind speed, $\mu=\{2,3,4,5,6,7,8,9,10\}$ m$/$s.
+The readings are taken every 10 minutes and include the active power output, which is normalized in the range from 0 and 1, and corresponding weather features, among which the wind speed and wind direction are selected for forecasting.
+The wind features are normalized using the min-max normalization, i.e., $x_{\text{norm}}(x)=\frac{x-x_{\text{min}}}{x_{\text{max}}-x_{\text{min}}}$.
+We sampled $5,000$ and $10,000$ readings for training and testing, respectively, at random.
+We train a linear kernel regression with a Gaussian kernel $\varphi(x)=\text{exp}(-\varsigma\norm{\mu-x}_{2}^{2})$, where $\varsigma$ is the scale and $\mu$ is the center point.
+Each feature is transformed using 15 such kernels with their center points $\mu$ being equally spaced out in the feature domain.
+We empirically verified that 15 kernels per feature suffice to capture the non-linear characteristics of the wind power curve without overfitting the model.
 As a result, for each wind power record, we have $|\boldsymbol{\varphi}|=30$ transformed features.
 To select only important feature transformations, $\ell_{1}$ regularization with $\tau=10$ is used.
-We use the IEEE $24-$Bus Reliability Test System under the active power increase (API) operating condition \cite{babaeinejadsarookolaee2019power}, with a few modifications.
-Particularly, we install six wind farms of $350$ MW capacity each, at buses $4,7,15,16,21,$ and $23$, covering $38.4\%$ of the electricity demand when producing at maximum capacity.
+We use the IEEE $24-$Bus Reliability Test System from \cite{ordoudis2016updated} with six wind farms of $200$ MW capacity each, at buses $3,5,7,16,21$ and $23$, covering $45.3\%$ of the electricity demand when producing at maximum capacity.
 All wind farms are granted the same dataset and features so that the private regression models are homogeneous.
-Six natural gas units with a total regulating capacity of $2.2$ GW are selected to provide regulating power, which is sufficient to compensate for any forecast error in a feasible manner.
-Generation cost are such that $\mb{c}^{+}=10\mb{c}$ and $\mb{c}^{-}=0.05\mb{c}$, and the remaining network parameters ensure that there is no need to shed loads, so we solely discuss the normal operation.
-We compare three regression models: \begin{itemize} \item {\bf Oracle:} Provides perfect predictions for benchmarking forecasts and discussing the benefits of equilibrium. \item {\bf Baseline:} A standard approach to forecasting, when wind power producers minimize the prediction loss \eqref{pred_loss_function}. \item {\bf Equilibrium:} Provides solution to the NE problem \eqref{NE}--\eqref{comp_cond}, with revenue-seeking wind power producers optimizing their forecast models from market data.
+Generation cost are such that $\mb{c}^{+}=3\mb{c}$ and $\mb{c}^{-}=0.5\mb{c}$, and the remaining network parameters ensure that there is no need to shed loads, so we solely discuss the normal operation.
+In our experiments, we compare three regression models: \begin{itemize} \item {\bf Oracle:} Provides perfect predictions for benchmarking forecasts and discussing the benefits of equilibrium. \item {\bf Baseline:} A standard approach to forecasting, when wind power producers minimize the prediction loss \eqref{pred_loss_function}. \item {\bf Equilibrium:} Provides solution to the NE problem \eqref{NE}--\eqref{comp_cond}, with revenue-seeking wind power producers optimizing their forecast models from market data.
 The weights balancing the prediction loss and revenues are set uniformly to $\gamma=10^{-4}$ for all wind power producers. \end{itemize}

 In the next section, we first present the economic benefits of equilibrium, and then discuss computational aspects.